jarviscanada/jarvis_data_eng_HussainFathi/hadoop/README.md

 ### Big Data Tools Used
 * **Hadoop**
-> Is an open source framework that is used to efficiently store and process large datasets
+> Is an open-source framework that is used to efficiently store and process large datasets
 > in a distributed fashion.

 * **Hadoop Distributed File System (HDFS)**